-So you want to get more consulting clients?
+So you want to get consulting clients fast?

 Okay, let’s explore that together.
 Before we do, it’s important that we get clear on WHO your ideal consulting clients are.

 Because if you don’t know WHO they are, how can you market effectively to them?
-In just a moment I’m going to show you how to get more consulting clients.
+In just a moment, I’m going to show you exactly how to get consulting clients.

 Here’s what you’re going to learn in this article: